A healthy salmon recipe is a great way to up your Omega 3 fatty acids and your vitamin D.

 Fish is often called “brain food” because they are full of Omega 3 fatty acids that power your brain.
 Most fish are also high in vitamin D, coincidence?
 I think maybe not.
 After posting last week on the benefits of vitamin D an article found its way into my inbox.
 This article talks about a study that has found those with low or insufficient vitamin D levels are associated with a substantially increased risk of all-cause dementia and Alzheimer’s disease.*

 Since we have been talking about vitamin D and the fatty acids found in fish I thought this salmon recipe would be fun to make and share.This recipe is oh my goodness so good.
-My mouth is watering again just thinking of it!!Click To Tweet
+My mouth is watering just thinking about it!Click To Tweet

 Healthy Salmon Recipe: Spicy Orange Salmon with Wasabi Sauce